 For breast cancer sufferers, this is huge news.
 Despite the overwhelming public support of breast cancer patients and sky-high donations to specifically focused charities like the Susan G. Komen Foundation, breast cancer remains an insidious killer.
-The American Cancer Society that the average American woman has a 12 percent chance of developing breast cancer in her lifetime—more than any other cancer besides skin cancer.
+The American Cancer Society says that the average American woman has a twelve percent chance of developing breast cancer in her lifetime.
+This is more than any other cancer besides skin cancer.

-According to BreastCancer.org, about 266,000 new cases of breast cancer will be diagnosed in women and 2,500 cases for men in the United States this year alone.
+According to BreastCancer.org, about 266,000 new cases of breast cancer will be diagnosed in U.S. women this year alone.
+The figure is 2,500 cases for men.
 In the same time frame, the disease will kill nearly 41,000 American women.

 One reason it’s so deadly is that breast cancer is often incurable once it metastasizes and moves beyond the breast tissue into other parts of the body.
 That’s because the final stage of the cancer’s life is least medically understood, and therefore nearly untreatable.
 The new CBD findings, however, are giving scientists a new avenue of inquiry.